From origin to the present time.

 The construction of the present building in Dudelange began in 2009 and was completed in 2013.
 At that time, the number of laboratory staff added uo to 200 people.

 Since the 7th of August 2012, the Laboratoire national de santé has been a public agency operating under the Ministry of Health in Luxembourg.
-It is organised as a multidisciplinary institute that includes, along with an administrative department, six scientific departments each offering services related to areas of morphological and molecular pathology, genetics, medical biology, microbiology, forensic medicine legal and health protection, in addition to hosting the National Center of Pathology and the National Center of Genetics.
+It is organised as a multidisciplinary institute that includes, along with an administrative department, four scientific departments in the fields of medical biology, microbiology, forensic medicine and health protection, in addition to hosting the National Center of Pathology and the National Center of Genetics.

 The purpose of the LNS is to develop analytical activities and scientific expertise related to the prevention, diagnosis and monitoring of human diseases.
 Its mission is to assume the role of a national monitoring laboratory and to provide services of a forensic nature.